EFS123SONG/EFS123Song.github.io/README.md

-Fantastic Micro-Frameworks and Micro-Libraries for Fun and Profit!
+Fantastic EFSCOINSONG for Fun and Profit!
 -----

 How much library code do you really need &mdash; *50K?
 100K?
 150K?
 More?*